 Georgetown University Biomedical Graduate Education (BGE) is committed to creating a diverse community composed of the most qualified students.
 BGE is pleased to announce the launch of its “Hoyas for Science” merit scholarship program.
 The scholarship rewards applicants whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of the BGE community.

-As part of the scholarship program, BGE may provide scholarships to newly admitted students in the amount equal to twenty percent (20%) of tuition costs for one academic year.
+As part of the scholarship program, BGE may provide scholarships to newly-admitted students in the amount equal to twenty percent (20%) of tuition costs for one academic year.
 Scholarships will be applied to the then-current tuition rates applicable at the time the student enrolls in an eligible master’s programs.
 Scholarships will be applied each semester (maximum 2 semesters) to the student account prior to the student bill due date.
 Students must maintain a minimum GPA of 3.0 (out of 4.0) in their first semester of the master's program in order to be awarded the twenty percent (20%) tuition scholarship for the second semester and must remain enrolled as a full-time student.

 Eligible and qualified applicants will have a record of superior academic achievement (including factors such as grade point average, honors, or other designation) and demonstrate a commitment to biomedical research and graduate studies at the Master’s level.
+Scholarship applications are only accepted from applicants who have successfully submitted their program admissions application by May 15th.

-The Hoyas for Science merit scholarship is awarded to newly admitted students in a Georgetown University Biomedical Graduate Education Master's degree program who:
+The Hoyas for Science merit scholarship is awarded to newly-admitted students in a Georgetown University Biomedical Graduate Education Master's degree program who:

 - Have a record of superior academic achievement (including factors such as grade point average, honors, or other designation)